One Day in a City Itinerary: Hvar, Croatia…

 Hvar is one of the largest of the Croatian islands that dot the Adriatic Sea bordering mainland Croatia.
 Located less than 25 miles from Croatia’s second largest city of Split, Hvar is easily accessible for a day trip from Croatia’s popular Dalmatian coast.
-Most of the sites are in Hvar Town and if short on time, this little coastal town is where you’ll want to focus the majority your time.

 Getting to Hvar